data-8/fa25/reference.md

 ## Histogram Bounds Language

-Histogram bins include the data at their left endpoint, but not the data at their right endpoint, except for the rightmost bin which includes both endpoints.
+Histogram bins include the data at their left endpoint, but not the data at their right endpoint.
+The only exception is the rightmost bin, which includes *both* endpoints.
 When we ask you questions relating to ranges of values in the bins of histograms, we will use one of the three phrases below.

 | **Phrase** | **Interpretation** |
 | Between x and y | Greater than or equal to x and less than y |